2i2c-org/team-compass/projects/managed-hubs/incidents.md

    We will open an incident report issue in [our infrastructure repository](https://github.com/2i2c-org/infrastructure) where you can track progress if you wish.
+   However, we ask that you use the support@2i2c.org address for communicating with us during the incident.

    We'll prioritize resolving this incident over our other work, and will communicate with you throughout our attempts to resolve it.